Time and Location

-This course is intended for graduate students across the disciplines who want to develop as skilled, thoughtful, and confident post-secondary teachers.
-The goal of the course is to challenge and broaden conceptions of learning and approaches to teaching.
+This course is intended for graduate students and post-doctoral fellows across the disciplines who want to develop as skilled, thoughtful, and confident post-secondary teachers.
+The goal of this course is to challenge and broaden conceptions of learning and approaches to teaching.
 Sessions will be literature-informed but activity and discussion-based with an expectation of a high degree of collaboration and participation.
-Students will assemble teaching dossiers to document their teaching effectiveness and on-going professional development, will experience and experiment with a broad range of instructional strategies, and will use self- and peer-assessment techniques to monitor progress.
+The course has been organized in such a way as to balance theory and practice and to support both conceptual and skill development.

-There are teaching, and teaching observation, components of this course that require each participant to observe peers teach and be observed by peers while teaching.
-Each participant is responsible for organizing his or her own teaching opportunities for this element of the course.
+There are mandatory teaching and teaching observations components of this course that require each participant to observe peers teach and be observed by peers while teaching.
+Everyone in SGS 901 is responsible for organizing his or her own teaching opportunities for this element of the course.